joef551/amq-tools/README.md

 3. Connect producer to broker at default URI with user 'fred' and password 'admin' and write persistent messages to default queue name of 'TOOL.DEFAULT'.

 	$ runp user=fred password=admin persistent

+	Note that the default URL to connect to the broker is <i>failover://tcp://localhost:61616</i>.

 4. Same as above, but spawns 100 producer threads; each will create its own connection to the broker